Hurricanes' Teravainen scores twice in win over Isles

+“Any of the lines can score,” Teravainen said.
+“For a few games, it has been us.”

-Teravainen, who also posted an assist, has five goals in the past two home games combined.
+Teravainen, a left winger who also posted an assist, has five goals in the last two home games combined.
+Overall, he has 10 points in four games, and linemate Sebastian Aho has nine points in the same span.

-Sebastian Aho recorded a goal and two assists, and Elias Lindholm also scored for the Hurricanes (9-6-4).
+Aho had a goal and two assists on Sunday, and Elias Lindholm also scored for the Hurricanes (9-6-4).
+Aho has scored in four consecutive games.

+“I think everybody got pretty excited when (Aho) got his first, and he’s scoring every game,” said Teravainen, who has more than half of his 19 points during the past week.
+“I’ve had luck this week.
+It’s all about confidence.”

 Justin Faulk also posted two assists for the Hurricanes, who have points in seven of their past eight games.
 The exception came in a Thursday night road loss to the Islanders (11-7-2).

-Carolina had two power-play goals after entering the game with three man-advantage tallies across its first eight home games.
+Carolina had two power-play goals after entering the contest with three man-advantage tallies across its first eight home games.

-Nick Leddy notched a goal and an assist, and John Tavares also scored for New York, which had its three-game winning streak end.
+Nick Leddy notched a goal and an assist, and John Tavares also scored for New York, which had its three-game winning streak end despite putting up 12 shots in the third period.

+“We had really good opportunities to make it a really good hockey game,” Islanders coach Doug Weight said.

 Islanders goalie Jaroslav Halak stopped 28 shots.

+“I think the first two or three we were sloppy and a little bit lax, but we got going,” Weight said.
+“I thought we were getting some really good opportunities to score goals, coming off good shifts and earning our penalties.”

-Aho, who scored the winning goal a night earlier at Buffalo, took Teravainen’s pass and delivered on the power play for the game’s first goal just 1:50 into the game.
+Aho, who scored the winning goal a night earlier at Buffalo, took Teravainen’s pass and scored on the power play for the game’s first goal just 1:50 into the game.

 Less than two minutes later, Aho delivered the pass on Teravainen’s goal.